-3.7 Biosafety materials for prevention of biological invasion
+3.7 Biosafety materials for the prevention of biological invasion

-Biological species invasion has been considered as one of the most critical ecological disturbance that threatens native biodiversity.
-165-167 In 1996, the global invasive species project was launched.
-Since then, the biological invasion has been focused on and heavily studied.
-168, 169 Biological invasions can be divided into several stages: introduction, escape, population establishment and harm.
+Biological species invasion has been considered as one of the most critical ecological disturbances that threatens the native biodiversity.
+165-167 In 1996, the Global Invasive Species Program was launched.
+Since then, biological invasion has been a focus and heavily studied.
+168,169 Biological invasions can be divided into several stages, including introduction, escape, population establishment and harm.
 Except for purposeful introduction, the early detection of other invasion ways is challenging.
 If the invasion reaches a detectable range, it is hard to be removed.
 Hence, early detection is crucial to prevent biological invasion.
 The development of genetic detection technology has facilitated the detection of biological invasions.
-Wang et al. 170 developed a sensitive nucleic-acid sensing platform based on superhydrophilic microwells spotted on a superhydrophobic substrate (Figure 12).
-The difference of wettability facilitated the conversion of trace analyte between microporous and surrounding substrate into superhydrophilic microporous materials.
-Due to the condensation enrichment effect, the ultratrace DNA detection was realized, and the detection limit reached 2.3×10-16 M. The genome of certain species can be rapidly determined using a gene library, enabling the fast identification of invading species.
+Wang et al. 170 developed a sensitive nucleic-acid sensing platform based on superhydrophilic microwells spotted on a superhydrophobic substrate (Fig. 12).
+The difference in wettability facilitated the conversion of trace analyte between the micropores and surrounding substrate into superhydrophilic microporous materials.
+Due to the condensation enrichment effect, ultratrace DNA detection was realized, and the detection limit reached 2.3×10^{-16} M. The genome of certain species can be rapidly determined using a gene library, enabling the fast identification of invading species.